Arthri/Belp.SDK.Common/README.md

 ### Building (with Visual Studio)
 1. Open `Belp.SDK.Common.sln`.
 1. Open the Solution Explorer.
-1. Right click on the project `Belp.SDK.Common.sln` in the Solution Explorer.
+1. Right click on the project `Belp.SDK.Common` in the Solution Explorer.
 1. Click on `Pack`.

 ### Building (with .NET CLI)